asinghMsc/financialLLM/README.md

 Training <br>
-The model was trained using a dataset of expense records, where each record consisted of a "prompt" (the expense details) and a "target" (the expense category).
-The training process involved<br>
+The model was trained using a dataset of expense records, where each record consisted of a "prompt" (the expense details) and a "target" (the expense category).<br> The training process involved<br>

 Data Preparation: <br>
 Transforming raw expense data into a format suitable for the model, including tokenisation and numerical encoding.<br>